benhowell/benhowell.github.com/_drafts/data-analytics-and-the-deployment-dystopia.md

-In [a recent article in the Herald Sun][1] SCOUT Recruitment Software global business leader Andrea Tjoeng said:
+In [a recent article in the Herald Sun newspaper][1] SCOUT Recruitment Software global business leader Andrea Tjoeng said:

 “It will be less about perfecting a CV and more about the footprint left behind in cyberspace,” she said.